-and average of the possible values that A can all the day of the event occur A LEVEL STATISTICS COURSEWORK/EXAM SPLIT: 100% Exam
+octed Value =(^) ted average of the possible values that A can held to the probability of the event occur A LEVEL STATISTICS COURSEWORK/EXAM SPLIT: 100% exam

 A level Statistics offers students who have a good understanding of Mathematics at GCSE level the chance to study the statistical element, focusing on how statistics are applied to make sense of the world around us.
 The specification focuses on using and applying statistics to a wide variety of real life situations.